This post may contain affiliate links.

 When you prepare your travel to Costa Rica, you probably dream of national parks full of colorful toucans, hairy sloths, and shiny blue butterflies.
-But there are smaller animals in the lowland tropics that are less exciting to encounter: mosquitoes.
+But there are smaller insects in the lowland tropics that are less exciting to encounter: mosquitoes.

 Their bites are not only unnerving but can also have graver implications if the animal that bites you carries an infection.
+Especially if you are visiting Costa Rica with your kids, you really want to know exactly what the mosquito situation is- no one wants their kids to get sick or itchy on vacation!

-Still, especially in the lowland tropical areas around the coast, some cases of Malaria, Dengue, Zika, and Chikungunya do occur, so it is good to have some bug repellant around and take some other simple measures to keep the itchy bites at bay.
+Especially in the lowland tropical areas around the coast, some cases of Malaria, Dengue, Zika, and Chikungunya do occur, so it is good to have some bug repellant around and take some other simple measures to keep the itchy bites at bay.

 Overview: Mosquito-Borne Illnesses in Costa Rica